Next Phase of Improvements to PAUSD Schools

 Significant school facility improvements are beyond the scope of the school district’s regular general fund budget and would take funding away from classroom instruction.
 Very limited state funding is available for school facility upgrades, and most state funding requires local matching funds.
-In order to complete the next phase of identified repairs and improvements, the PAUSD Board of Education is considering placing a $460 million bond measure on the November 2018 ballot.
+In order to complete the next phase of identified repairs and improvements, the PAUSD Board of Education voted unanimously to place a $460 million bond measure on the November 2018 ballot.
 If supported by 55% of voters, this measure would provide locally-controlled funding for school improvements.
 Bond measures are the mechanism used by all school districts to make periodic investments in school facility modernization and improvements.

 A $460 million bond measure would cost approximately $39 per $100,000 of assessed value for property owners.
 Assessed values are based on the original purchase price of a home and are typically much lower than current market values.
 By law, funds from this measure may only be used to complete the specific school facility projects identified in the measure.
 No funds may be taken by the State or diverted to other school districts.